adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

   - Rotation
 ---

-These are my notes on quadcopter dynamics and control.
-I wrote them in grad school, at a point where I could fly a controller that I was unable to explain.
+These are my notes on quadcopter dynamics and control from my grad school days.

-I could tune the gains to get the thing in the air, but the shape of the control law stayed a mystery to me.
 Most papers state the equations of motion and then produce a finished mixer matrix a line or two later.
 The steps in between are left to the reader: where the small-angle approximation gets used, why yaw is treated differently from roll and pitch, how four rotor thrusts come out of four scalar demands.
-I worked through those steps and wrote out every line I had to do by hand.
-The notes then sat in a folder for a few years.

 A quadcopter has six degrees of freedom and four actuators, so it is underactuated.
 Thrust acts along a single body axis, so horizontal acceleration is available only by tilting that axis first, which couples translation to attitude.
 The cascaded controller in section 5 is built around that coupling.